anu106/Indian-Armed-Forces/README.md

 <h2>What we learnt</h2>

- - Connecting Database
+ - Connecting Flask with MySQL Database
+ - Creating App Routes with arguments passed
- - Building a real-time chat application
+ - Building a real-time chat application with SocketIO
- - Adding or Deleting News and notifications in their respective portals
+ - Modifying Database elements based on user input on the website

 <h2>Difficulties we faced</h2>